 - Defective materials

-- Not providing the truck driver adequate braking methods training
+- Not providing the truck driver adequate braking training methods

 - Truck driver distractions

 The lives of other drivers and passengers on the road are often entrusted to truck drivers, trucking companies, brake mechanics and commercial truck manufacturers.
-Inattentive truck drivers, truck company manufacturers producing defective products, and neglectful mechanics improperly supervised can all cause accidents directly and indirectly.
+Inattentive truck drivers, truck company manufacturers producing defective products, and neglectful mechanics who are improperly supervised can all cause accidents directly and indirectly.

 Most of the common causes for any commercial truck accident that involves brake system issues can usually be traced back to negligence, reckless behavior, or carelessness.
 Bad brake systems and improper braking techniques are considered negligent behavior under Illinois law.

 Pursuing An Injury Claim After A Brake Failure Trucking Accident